 In addition to that, dark roast coffee has a much bolder taste and is less acidic.
 It’ll mix much better with cream or milk.

 What Claims Are Made About Laird Mushroom Coffee?

-Before we take a look at the individual ingredients included in this supplement, we should discuss the various claims Laird Superfood makes about their Mushroom Coffee.
+Before we examine the ingredients included in this supplement, we should discuss the various claims Laird Superfood makes about its Mushroom Coffee.
 This will give us a good idea of what they want us to know about the supplement.

-Of course, we’ll later compare that to what we actually know about the supplement.
-Ideally, the two will match up, but that isn’t always the case with supplements today.
+Of course, we’ll later compare that to what we know about the supplement.
+Ideally, the two will match up, but that is only sometimes the case with supplements today.

 - Dairy-Free, Gluten-Free, Non-GMO, and Soy-Free

 - Paleo-Friendly, Vegan-Friendly, and Keto-Friendly

 - Made with premium, organic Peruvian coffee beans

 - A coffee blend that contributes to overall wellness